STAFF AND BOARD MEMBERS

 Staff: CCLEP Coordinator

-Jessy is responsible for engaging with Cook County community members and organizational partners, planning and facilitating events, and making sure that CCLEP and the Cook County community work together to move towards a more resilient energy infrastructure.
-Jessy brings with her a background in sustainable community economic development and environmental education, and is excited to be working with Cook County residents to make sustainability an economically and culturally accessible option for communities, businesses, governments, and individuals.
+Kat is responsible for engaging with Cook County community members and organizational partners, planning and facilitating events, and making sure that CCLEP and the Cook County community work together to move towards a more resilient energy infrastructure.
+Kat's background is in land conservation, environmental education, cultural anthropology and ecology.
+Kat is originally from Ohio, is new to Minnesota after working on the West Coast for many years.
+She has worked as a Wilderness Ranger, Backcountry Crew Leader, Trail Designer, Yoga Instructor and Professional Backpacking Guide.
+Kat is looking forward to collaborating with the Cook County community to make climate solutions a reality!

 Don has a bachelor's degree in Chemical Engineering from Case Western Reserve University and a master's degree in Mechanical Engineering from the University of Minnesota.
 Before joining the CCELP board, he founded North Shore Sustainable Energy, a firm focused on assisting individuals, companies, and local governments in shifting toward sustainable energy usage.
 He also founded and retired from CT Associates, Inc., a firm focused on the analysis and purification of fluids.
 Don is a board member of the Cook County Whole Foods Co-op and the Cook County Community Fund.
 He lives in a near net-zero home with solar electric and solar thermal energy systems.